 There are numerous troubling layers to the Trump-Russia connection, including the geopolitical consequences should Trump win and follow through on his proposal to pull the US out of NATO, as well as possible legal consequences for Manafort, who may have illegally taken Russian money.
 (While shocking, Trump’s call for Russia to acquire Clinton’s emails is unlikely to result in criminal charges.)

 But the most long-lasting consequence—one which will linger whether Trump wins or not—is the multinational embrace of white supremacy.
-The most long-lasting consequence is the multinational embrace of white supremacy.
 Much as US white supremacists have embraced Putin, Russian white supremacists have greeted Trump’s rise with approval, creating Russian versions of Trump campaign sites and memes applauding Trump’s cheerleading of Russian imperialism. (“Crimea is yours,” a cartoon Trump proclaims, a play on the Russian slogan, “Crimea is ours.”)

 Over the past decade, both the US and Russia have seen a rise in white-supremacist movements, often violent, that target non-white and non-Christian citizens.
 In Russia, many of these movements are already incorporated into Putin’s base.
 In the US, these movements have shifted from the fringes to the center due to Trump’s campaign team elevating them, retweeting them, and repositioning their bigoted dogma as GOP gospel.